 - Migrating Applications Running Relational Databases to AWS.

 - Amazon EC2 Reserved Instances and Other AWS Service Reservation Models.

-- This one is very important, as understanding this topic may give you a lot of easy points.
+- This one is essential, as understanding this topic may give you many easy points.

 - Leveraging Amazon EC2 Spot Instances at Scale.

 - Maximizing Value with AWS: Achieve Total Cost of Operation Benefits Using Cloud Computing.